INVENTION Mechanical, Consumer Product, Instrumentation,

 description in the application, and/or inequitable conduct of an applicant.
 Such

 opinions require acquisition and analysis of much more information than for a novelty

-active patents to see if practice of the work plan would amount to infringement.
+work plan against active patents to see if practice of the work plan may amount to infringement.
 The

 work plan is a precise description of actions intended that may infringe a patent.